Gatersleben: Transport

-Both the national Deutsche Bahn DB regional train service and the local Harz Elbe Express (HEX Online), provide service to Gatersleben.
-The train service connects Halle to the southeast and to northwest the HEX makes connections through Halberstadt while the regional service from DB connects through Hannover.
+Both the national Deutsche Bahn DB regional train service and the local Harz Elbe Express (HEX Online) provide service to Gatersleben.
+The train service connects Halle to the southeast, and to the northwest, the HEX makes connections through Halberstadt, while the regional service from DB connects through Hannover.

-The nearest airport is Magdeburg-Cochstedt Airport, located only 7 km of village.
+The nearest airport is Magdeburg-Cochstedt Airport, located only 7 km from the village.

-The nearest major airport is Leipzig/Halle Airport, located around 90 km south of village.
+The nearest major airport is Leipzig/Halle Airport, located around 90 km south of the village.

 In and around the village

 Gatersleben is a small village with a traditional restaurant/pub, a bank, a post office, a supermarket, a hardware store, and a drugstore.

 The nice landscape of the village is worth watching during different seasons.
-Gatersleben is surrounded by beautiful towns like Wernigrode, Quedlinburg etc.
+Beautiful communities like Wernigerode, Quedlinburg, etc. surround Gatersleben.